-Other possibilities can be discussed on a one-on-one basis if students would prefer to repeat a module or a term.
+Other possibilities for extension can be discussed on a one-on-one basis.
+Medical Leaves of Absence might be considered valid to repeat a module or modules.

 Achievement Test

 Students can take the Achievement Test at any time in an effort to move up a level.
 CPC encourages students who are interested in moving up, to take the Achievement Test.
 If you are interested in taking the Achievement Test, please schedule an appointment with the Director of Studies.